cucumber/compatibility-kit/README.md

 The kit is composed of features, step definitions, and messages:

-- features, once executed, emit an exhaustive set of Messages definfed by the protocol.
+- features, once executed, emit an exhaustive set of Messages as specified by the protocol
-- step definitions allows to execute the features of the kit as expected.
+- step definitions allows to execute the features of the kit as expected
-- Messages - serialized as .ndjson files - are the reference: a given feature from the kit, executed using its dedicated step definitions, must emit the corresponding messages.
+- Messages - serialized as .ndjson files - are the reference: a given feature from the kit, executed using its dedicated step definitions, must emit the corresponding messages

 The Messages from the kit are generated using fake-cucumber, which is used here as a reference implementation of the Messages protocol.